inscidar/biological-accessibility-tutorial/sessions/5_openproblems.md

 permalink: /openproblems/
 ---

+Here, we list a few open problems and our solutions in the space of accessibility of biological data.

 ## Accessibility of Genomic Visualization

 ![A gallery of genomics data visualization drawn using Gosling, including linear and circular visualizations, matrix, lollipop plots, ideograms, and gene tracks.](../assets/imgs/gosling.jpg)